rickfarmer/tether/README.md

 Tether for iOS and Android
 ==========================
 Internet connection sharing for iPhone, iPad, and Android.
 Share your phones internet connection with other devices including your PC or Mac.
-This is a simplified, cross-platform implementation of wi-fi tethering web proxy for sharing internet connections from your iOS or Android devices.
+This is a simplified, cross-platform implementation of a wi-fi tethering web proxy for sharing internet connections from your iOS or Android devices.

 Overview
 --------
 The core of this project is written in pure C native code.
 It runs on both Android via ndk-build and iOS as a result.
 It is intended as a useful project to familiarise oneself with cross platform socket programming.
 The project code currently supports GET requests over the proxy port 8080 with full HTTP headers.
 It also allows HTTPS from the client browser.
-It handles multiple requests simultaneously and does so quickly via multithreading (via unix forks).
+It handles multiple requests simultaneously and does so quickly via multithreading (via Unix forks).

 The intention is to release this to our Open Source community to improve the code base and additionally extend the core cross-platform socket code to be more comprehensive and to eventually add support for Windows phones and tablets using a this unified core networking codebase written in native C for all mobile platforms that support C (in Android's case via JNI and the NDK).

 It follows the standard network socket usage steps,

-1. socket() - The socket() function returns a socket file descriptor called sockfd
+1. **socket()** - The socket() function returns a socket file descriptor called sockfd
-2. bind() - Attempt to bind to the port we passed into getaddrinfo()
+2. **bind()** - Attempt to bind to the port we passed into getaddrinfo()
-3. listen() - Listen on the specified port for incoming connections
+3. **listen()** - Listen on the specified port for incoming connections
-4. accept() - Accept the incoming connection
+4. **accept()** - Accept the incoming connection
-5. read/recv & write/send loop - Read and write the data coming through the connection
+5. **read/recv & write/send loop** - Read and write the data coming through the connection
-6. close() - Close the connection
+6. **close()** - Close the connection

 Usage on OS X